Hands grab at the taut rope and Sia screams in pain as two pairs of hands pull her up and over the metal railing.

 Several things happen at once.
 The interrogators are taken aback and look back at each other confused.
 “When—” The man blinks and turns to the second in command of W.A.R.T.S for some clarification, but Ika’s no longer standing guard beside their female companion.

-Just a moment after Sia spoke the name, Ika lunges across the room and tackles her.
+A moment after Sia spoke the name, Ika lunges across the room and tackles her.
 He mounts her chest.
 The barrel of the gun bashes her across the face.
 He drops his weapon and grips her neck.
-Two eyes look back at him, one brown and the other…opaque silver, reflecting his fury back at him.
+Two wide eyes gape in fear into his own.
+One brown and the other…opaque silver, reflecting his fury back at him.
 “It wasn’t even injured was it?
 You were just biding your time.
 Playing a wounded dog.
 Oh, poor Marcus.”

 “Poor little…Marcus.”
-The look on Ika’s face burns straight through her cloudy vision and is seared into her soul.
+The rage upon ka’s face burns straight through her cloudy vision and is seared into her soul.
 Pure hatred.

 For the first time, he relishes the moment of feeling his enemy’s last throes of life wrung out of them.
-Sia’s last thought slips out of her gasping mouth, “You’ll…all…die…if they come next.”
-Gasping like a fish out of water, on her last stretch, this is the life line she holds firm to.
+Sia’s last thought slips out of her gasping mouth, “You’ll…all…die…if they come.”
+Gasping like a fish out of water, on her last stretch, this is the lifeline she holds firm to.
 Certainty that things can get worse, and ExplorerTech Industries will be there to prosper.